aodin/denver/liquor/LIQUOR.md

 19. X_COORD
 20. Y_COORD

-Fields 19` and 20 are a location of the [Colorado Central Grid](http://spatialreference.org/ref/epsg/2232/), also known as `EPSG:2232: NAD83 / Colorado Central (ftUS)`.
+Fields 19 and 20 are a location on the [Colorado Central Grid](http://spatialreference.org/ref/epsg/2232/), also known as `EPSG:2232: NAD83 / Colorado Central (ftUS)`.

 They can be converted to latitude and longitude using `gdaltransform`: